MicrosoftDocs/iis-docs/iis/manage/managing-your-configuration-settings/how-to-use-configuration-delegation-in-iis.md

     You have just defined a new application in the configuration file.
 7. In the browser, request [http://localhost/app](http://localhost/app)

     The Web server returns an error page, saying that directory browsing is not enabled.
-This happens because you do not have content yet in c:\tmp, so the server is handling the request as a request to browse the directory.
-Copy iisstart.htm from the \inetpub\wwwroot directory into c:\tmp and refresh the browser.
+This happens because you do not have content yet in `c:\tmp`, so the server is handling the request as a request to browse the directory.
+Copy iisstart.htm from the `\inetpub\wwwroot` directory into `c:\tmp` and refresh the browser.
 Now you see the Under Construction page.

 <a id="Step2"></a>